DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 ### Key Insights: What Enabled These Results

-**1️⃣ Hybrid AI Strategy**
+**1. Hybrid AI Strategy**

 Combined specialized computer vision (YOLOv8 for defects) with general-purpose AI (GPT-5 for context and reasoning).
-This achieved 95% accuracy vs. 80% with vision-only approaches.
+This achieved 95% decision consistency vs. 70% manual baseline.
 Matching the right AI tool to each task was critical.

-**2️⃣ Confidence-Based Escalation**
+**2. Confidence-Based Escalation**

 Every AI decision includes a confidence score.
 Claims below 70% confidence automatically escalate to human review.
 This hybrid human-AI workflow maintains quality while maximizing automation—88% of claims fully automated.

-**3️⃣ Comprehensive Audit Trails**
+**3. Comprehensive Audit Trails**

 Structured JSON logging of every decision, applied rule, and AI analysis.
 This wasn't just for compliance—it enabled continuous improvement by analyzing which rules and patterns led to appeals, allowing rule refinement over time.